Should IT pros care about augmented reality?

 Most of these use cases have been limited so far by the capabilities of current AR hardware, but it’s only a matter of time before the technology leaps forward, or developers go the way of Pokémon Go and commandeer existing smartphones.

-At present, there are few use cases for augmented reality in the IT workspace: apart from some applications around data centre or site maintenance, it’s hard to dramatically re-engineer jobs which mostly involve people staring at screens.
+At present, there are few use cases for augmented reality in the IT workspace: apart from some applications around data center or site maintenance, it’s hard to dramatically re-engineer jobs which mostly involve people staring at screens.

 That makes it deceptively easy for IT pros to write off the disruption that AR might cause to their operations as virtually impossible.
 However, they should resist the temptation to do so—just look at what happened with smartphones.